rl-institut/super-repo/docs/development/git/pre-commit.md

     git commit --no-verify -m "Your commit message"

 !!!
 Note
     There can be problems with file line endings on Windows, CRLF is used on Windows and LF is used on Linux.
     LF is also maintained on platforms like GitHub.

+    You can configure this in you git config

 To runn the hooks on all files in your repository use: